 Going Back to Work after a Baby

-So the baby has been out for about six months now, and the maternity leave is coming to an end.
+So your baby has been out for about six months now, and the maternity leave is coming to an end.
 As the prospect of going back to work looms ahead, you might wonder… Are you really cut out for this?
 Being a working parent is hard, but moms are dealt the “mommy guilt” card very often.
 Nobody thinks to question a male parent on how life is after a baby or whether returning to work is the correct option but after the baby is out, that’s all a female parent gets.

 But going back to work need not be as hard as you think, if you plan ahead along with your partner.
 Here are a few pointers from us, at The Nestery, on how you can make your getting back to work easy on you and your baby.

 Map out child care options and get the child settled with caregiver at home or daycare.

 This is probably the biggest item on your list that needs to be checked off as early as possible.
 Your baby needs to get to know their caregiver and the caregiver too needs to be given enough time with the baby to know those seemingly little details that make all the difference – feeding, sleeping habits and routines of the child.
 Handover baby to the caregiver a few weeks earlier so that they find their own routine, while you catch up on much needed rest.